Expand the sections below for more information. If you don’t find what you’re looking for, please call or email the

 Where are bus times listed for each trip?

-Bus times are listed on your evite and reservation confirmation.
+Bus times are listed on your event invitation and reservation confirmation.
 You can also find bus times on the website under the trip information.
-And you can call the office and listen to the voicemail message; bus times for upcoming trips are updated each week.

 What is a “no-show” fee?

 If you make a reservation and then miss the trip without canceling your reservation, you will be charged a no-show fee.
 This fee covers busing and administrative expenses and is necessary to keep costs low for all members.
 If you have extenuating circumstances such as sickness, please call or email the office.
-We would rather have your child recuperating at home than having a miserable day ill on the hill .
+We would rather have your child recuperating at home than having a miserable day ill on the hill.
+If you are sick, please do not come to Blizzard!

 What are Blizzard’s behavior expectations on the bus?

 Riding the bus is a privilege.
 Because we consider everyone at Blizzard to be family, showing respect for instructors, chaperones, bus drivers and fellow members is expected at all times.
 Blizzard prohibits drugs, alcohol, smoking of any kind, and foul language.
 Inappropriate behavior will result in discipline up to and including loss of membership without refund.

 Is every bus supervised?